gparraMstr/censys-assessment/README.md

 The development of this application was guided by the following principles and considerations:

 1.	**Security First**:
       - A `Node.js` backend proxy was implemented to safeguard sensitive API credentials (e.g., API ID and secret).
-This design ensures secure communication between the UI and the **Censys REST API**, preventing direct exposure of credentials in the client-side application.
+This design ensures secure communication between the UI and the **Censys Search REST API**, preventing direct exposure of credentials in the client-side application.

 2.	**Modularity and Maintainability**:
       - The frontend is built with a **component-based architecture**, making the application modular and easier to maintain.